denson/superset/README.md

 ### Install Redis for python

 - Reference here: [Redis for Python ](https://pypi.python.org/pypi/redis)
-- Ensure you are logged in as flaskuser
+- Ensure you are logged in as installer
 ```
-sudo su flaskuser
+sudo su installer
 ```
 - Activate environment
 ```